 I am a native of New Orleans.
 I attended and later taught at Jesuit High School here in town.
 I also lived in the Catholic Worker community in New York City for two years.
 I am married with three daughters and love the rich religious, cultural, and environmental heritage of south Louisiana.

 Here are some short reflections I wrote on medieval biblical interpretation.
-Here are some short reflections I wrote after a trip to Tanzania.
+Here are some short reflections I wrote after a trip to Tanzania and a short column on creation.
 I speak regularly on Pope Francis.
 Here are select texts I used in a presentation on Pope Francis and Ignatian spirituality.
-Here are some texts from a presentation I gave entitled "Social Media for Mission" and one entitled "Creation Matters" at the Atlanta Catechist Conference in August 2017.
+Here are some texts from presentations I gave at the 2019 Gulf Coast Faith Formation Conference on beauty (starts on page 1) and evangelization (page 27) and one entitled "Creation Matters" from the Atlanta Catechist Conference in August 2017.

 Ph.D., University of Notre Dame; M.A.R., Yale University Divinity School, B.A.
 University of Notre Dame